barrosodegas/oo-design-patterns/README.md

   1. Strategy
   2. Generics

+- Template Method with:
+  1. Strategy and Generics

 # Note

 - This project was developed using the Spring and Java framework.
 But, the techniques applied here can be applied in any programming language that is 100% object oriented.